The Villa Clementine was built in 1882 in the Roman- Pompeian style for a factory owner and his wife Clementine.

 The villa served as a setting for the filming of Thomas Mann's "Buddenbrooks".
 Since 1960, it has been the scene of cultural events in Wiesbaden.

-The restauration of the Villa Clementine takes places in 2009.
+The restauration of the Villa Clementine took place in 2009.